Parent page: Preparing Your Design for Manufacture

 To summarize, the components you use in your design can access supply chain data in the following ways:

-Parts placed from the Manufacturer Part Search panel or a company Managed Content Server (managed parts) - Parts placed from the Manufacturer Part Search panel or a company Managed Content Server are already linked to comprehensive supply chain data, via their Parts Choice List.
+- Parts placed from the Manufacturer Part Search panel or a company Workspace (Workspace Library parts) - parts placed from the Manufacturer Part Search panel or a company Workspace are already linked to comprehensive supply chain data, via their Parts Choice List.
 Additional Part Choices can be added in ActiveBOM, click the button then select Create/Edit PCL from the menu.
 Click Add in the Edit Part Choices dialog to create a new link and the Add Part Choices dialog will open - refer to the Adding a New Solution section to learn more.

-Parts placed from local libraries that include manufacturer part information (unmanaged parts) - For parts that already include the manufacturer name and part number, for example, parts placed from a company Database Library which include this information, ActiveBOM can search for that part through the Altium Parts Provider.
+- Parts placed from local libraries that include manufacturer part information (non-Workspace Library parts) - for parts that already include the manufacturer name and part number, for example, parts placed from a company Database Library which include this information, ActiveBOM can search for that part through the Altium Parts Provider.
 To do this, ActiveBOM needs to know which component parameters hold those manufacturer details, these are defined by clicking the Manufacturer Link button in the ActiveBOM Properties panel.
 Refer to the Configuring the Manufacturer Link Fields section for more information.

-Parts placed from local libraries that have no supply chain information (unmanaged parts) - These parts can have supply chain information added:
+- Parts placed from local libraries that have no supply chain information (non-Workspace Library parts) - these parts can have supply chain information added:

 Configuring the Available Suppliers